23 Good Books Our Teens Read for Fun

 The Lord of the Rings Trilogy

-Alexandra F.: Arguably one of the best fantasy books ever written, J.R.R.
+Alexandra F. said: Arguably one of the best fantasy books ever written, J.R.R.
 Tolkien’s epic in literary fantasy has inspired a huge following since it was published, and is still a must-read for fans of the genre decades later.
 The story follows nine companions on their journey to destroy a legendary ring of power before the evil Sauron uses it to destroy the world.
 It is a long and beautifully written adventure story with nuggets of wisdom sprinkled throughout, and probably most interesting for older kids, teens and adults.
 It's a book I like to reread every few years, and one my kids first enjoyed in their early teens.

 Scythe